 - Experience implementing successful agile communications strategies across multiple channels and platforms with collaborative outcomes, particularly focused on young people and students.

 - A people person with experience in cross-cultural communications, including communicating across multiple languages.

 - Fluency in Arabic and English are required for this position.
+The candidate would be based in the Middle East and North Africa region.
 Fluency in French or any other regional language would be an added asset.

 Additionally, we’d love it if you have:

 - Technical experience and an understanding of digital platforms and movements.